Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Related Work

 In all, the results show that the learning framework of G-GNN can be successfully applied to plain graphs, and achieve similar or better results than state-of-the-art methods.

-\section{5 Related Work}
+\section{Related Work}

 There are a lot of efforts in recent literature to develop neural network learning algorithms on graphs.
 The most prominent one may be Graph convolution networks (GCN)~\cite{kipf2016semi}.
 GCN is based on the first-order approximation of spectral graph convolutions.
 Graphsage~\cite{hamilton2017inductive} is new neighborhood aggregation algorithms by concatenating the node's features in addition to pooled neighborhood information.
 Graph attention model (GAT)~\cite{vaswani2017attention} was proposed to assign different neighborhoods with different weights based on multi-head attention mechanism.
 In FastGCN~\cite{chen2018fastgcn}, graph convolutions is interpreted as integral transforms of embedding functions under probability measures, which has faster training speed and comparable precision.
 P-PGNNs~\cite{you2019position} can capture nodes' position within graph structure, which first sample sets of anchor nodes and then learn a non-linear distance-weighted aggregation scheme over the anchor-sets.

-Several related works have tried to expand the reception field of GNN and increase the neighborhood available at each node.
-PPNP/APPNP~\cite{klicpera2018predict} improved the message passing algorithms based on personalized PageRank. ~\cite{xu2018representation} proposed jumping knowledge networks that can that flexibly leverage different neighborhood ranges for each node.
-N-GCN~\cite{abu2018n} trained multiple instances of GCNs over node pairs discovered at different distances in random walks, and learned a combination of these instance outputs.
-However, because the semi-supervised settings lack of enough training, these methods have to control the model complexity carefully, which limits the learning ability in exploring the global information.
-For example, our experiments have shown that G-GNNs with kernel of APPNP can still achieve promising improvement.
+Several related studies tried to expand the reception field of GNN and increase the neighborhood available at each node.
+PPNP/APPNP~\cite{klicpera2018predict} improves the message passing algorithms based on personalized PageRank. ~\cite{xu2018representation} proposes jumping knowledge networks that can that flexibly leverage different neighborhood ranges for each node.
+N-GCN~\cite{abu2018n} trains multiple instances of GCNs over node pairs discovered at different distances in random walks, and learns a combination of these instance outputs.
+However, because the semi-supervised settings lack enough training, these methods have to control the model complexity carefully, which limits the learning ability in exploring the global information.
+For example, our experiments have shown that G-GNN with kernel of APPNP can still achieve promising improvement.

-Some studies also tried to introduce unsupervised learning in GNNs to alleviate the insufficient supervision problem. ~\cite{Tran-LoNGAE:2018} proposed a auto-encoder architecture that learned a joint representation of both local graph structure and available node features for the multi-task learning of link prediction and node classification.
-GraphNAS\cite{gao2019graphnas} first generated variable-length strings that described the architectures of graph neural networks, and then maximized the expected accuracy of the generated architectures on a validation data based on reinforcement learning.
+Some studies also try to introduce unsupervised learning in GNNs to alleviate the insufficient supervision problem. ~\cite{Tran-LoNGAE:2018} proposes an auto-encoder architecture that learns a joint representation of both local graph structure and available node features for the multi-task learning of link prediction and node classification.
+GraphNAS\cite{gao2019graphnas} first generates variable-length strings that describe the architectures of graph neural networks, and then maximizes the expected accuracy of the generated architectures on a validation data based on reinforcement learning.
 However, these methods do not consider to utilize global information of the graphs.
 The main difference of our work is that we use unsupervised learning to capture the global information.

-\section{6 Conclusion}
+\section{Conclusion}